By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 - Is this a virus?
-Caffeine withdrawal can include the muscle pain, nausea and even vomiting that are characteristic of the flu.
+Caffeine withdrawal can include muscle pain, nausea, and even vomiting that are characteristic of the flu.

 Terms and their meaning can differ with the profession using them.
 The literature from the Rehab or AOD (Alcohol and Other Drug) field may be very different from that in the mental health field.
 There is still a large gap between recovery programs, AOD professionals and the terms and descriptions used in the DSM.

 FYI, these “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Psychology, Life Coaching, and related disciplines in a plain language way.
 Many are based on the new DSM-5; some of the older posts were based on the DSM-IV-TR, both published by the APA.
 For the more technical versions please consult the DSM or other appropriate references.